tihassfjord/ml_portfolio/README.md

 **⭐ If this portfolio helped you, please star the repository!**

-*Showcasing the journey from ML fundamentals to production-ready AI systems.*
+*Showcasing the journey from ML fundamentals to production-ready AI systems. credit for the idea goes to YouTube channel Infinite Code*